How much flow will I get through the regulator or valve?

 Can we use your regulator/valve with compressed natural gas?

 Natural gas is compatible with all our valves.
-Sometimes issues arise due to the other components or contaminates within the natural gas.
-Some of these can have deteriorating effects especially on the o-rings used for seals.
-Some customers prefer viton seals, other customers prefer buna seals.
+Sometimes issues arise due to the other components or contaminants within the natural gas.
+Some of these can have deteriorating effects, especially on the o-rings used for seals.
+Some customers prefer Viton seals, other customers prefer buna seals.
 Each group claims their favored material holds up better with their particular variation of CNG.
-We can provide our valves and regulators with either variety of seal to meet each application's needs.
+We can provide our valves and regulators with a variety of seals to meet each application’s needs.

 Are there any special considerations when using your regulator with natural gas?

-We generally recommend using the non-vented version of our regulators when used with natural gas or any other toxic gas as the vented versions vent to atmosphere.
+We generally recommend using the non-vented version of our regulators when used with natural gas or any other toxic gas as the vented versions vent to the atmosphere.
 If the regulator is located outdoors this may not be necessary, but if the vented gas is in a confined space then the vented gas could become a hazard.
-Additionally we manufacture a non-filtered version of our 873 cartridge.
-Generally the filter helps prolong the life of the cartridge; however, these filters can freeze up and crush in natural gas applications due to the extreme JT cooling effect inherent with natural gas.
-The non-filtered version will not have the freeze up problem but to prolong the life of the seat we recommend installing our T-filter upstream of the 873 regulator.
-For more about cooling see the application note "Avoiding Regulator Freeze-Up (PDF 6KB)".
+Additionally, we manufacture a non-filtered version of our 873 cartridges.
+Generally, the filter helps prolong the life of the cartridge; however, these filters can freeze up and crush in natural gas applications due to the extreme JT cooling effect inherent with natural gas.
+The non-filtered version will not have the freeze-up problem but to prolong the life of the seat we recommend installing our T-filter upstream of the 873 regulators.
+For more about cooling see the application note “Avoiding Regulator Freeze-Up“.

 What is the difference between a vented and non-vented regulator?